zi-hui/tp/docs/DeveloperGuide.md

 ### 4.4.
 Storage
 #### 4.4.1.
 Select files to load from and save to

-The select files to load from and save to feature allows the user to choose an option to either load their data from the auto-save mode or the manual-save mode.
-The auto-save mode keeps track of and stores all changes made in the program and provides the user with the most recent representation of their inventory.
-While the manual-save mode stores the state of the program data from the most recent usage of the save command by the user.
+The select files to load from and save to feature allows the user to choose an option to either load their data from the normal or restore mode.
+The normal mode will load Kitchen Helper from the main storage files which store the data from the last used session of the user, providing the most recent representation of their inventory.

+On the other hand, the restore mode will load Kitchen Helper from the backup storage files which store the version of data manually saved from the user’s last usage of the save command.
+The restore mode gives users access to the backup storage files, however, users will have to use the save command to update the backup storage files.

-If the user chooses the manual-save mode, it will overwrite all the data stored in auto-save mode.
-However, any subsequent changes made to the program data will be saved by auto-save mode regardless of initial load options.
-To save by manual-save mode, the user will have to use the save current state function with the save command (see section 4.4.2)[4.4.2.
+Any subsequent changes made to the program data will be saved into the main storage files regardless of initial load options.
+To save a backup of the current session, the user will have to use the save current state function with the save command (see section 4.4.2)[4.4.2.
 Save current state](#442-save-current-state).

 ##### Implementation
 1. For instance, if the User selects to load files from auto-save mode, User executes `1`
 	1. A `Ui` object will be created and calls `Ui#getUserChoice()` and returns String `UserChoice`.
 	1. The `Ui` object then calls `Ui#validUserChoice()` with `UserChoice` as the parameter.
 If `UserChoice` is invalid, `Ui#validUserChoice()` will call `Ui#askForReInput()`.
-	1. The variable `userCommandInput` is being parsed into the `Parser` class as an argument for this method `Parser#parseUserCommand()`.

 2. Creation of storage object

     Ingredient data: